-We simulate the behavior of the DSMPC scheme for the temperature control system with a sampling time of $0.5h$ and a prediction horizon of $N = 12h$ over an effective task horizon $\bar{N}-N = 2d$.
-For the constraint tightening we sample $N_s = 100$ disturbance sequences that are correlated in time over the task horizon for each subsystem.
-As an example, disturbance samples for subsystem~9 and the actual disturbance are shown in the third subplot of Figure~\ref{fig:evolution_subsystem_9}.
+We simulate the behavior of the DSMPC scheme for the system \eqref{eq:example_system_dynamics} with sampling time of $0.5h$ and prediction horizon of $N = 12h$ over an effective task horizon $\bar{N}-N = 2d$.
+The constraints are tightened using $N_s = 100$ disturbance samples for each subsystem.
+The samples for subsystem~9 are shown in the third subplot of Fig.~\ref{fig:evolution_subsystem_9}.
 The local stage costs are assumed to have the form

-which represents high cooling costs and the MPC cost is approximated using $N_{s,i}^{MPC} = 10$ samples for each subsystem.
+which represents high cooling costs.
+The MPC cost is approximated using $N_{s,i}^{MPC} = 10$ samples for each subsystem.

-Figure \ref{fig:evolution_all_systems} shows the temperature evolution with the corresponding inputs over the course of two days.
-We can see that the chance constraints on the states are violated for only two subsystems, while the input constraints always hold.
-The upper two subplots of Figure \ref{fig:evolution_subsystem_9} shows the temperature and input of subsystem $9$ including the nominal states and inputs and the time-varying tightened constraints on nominal state and input.
-It shows that the constraints on the nominal state and input is active at several instances in time.
+Fig. \ref{fig:evolution_all_systems} shows the temperature evolution and corresponding inputs over the course of two days.
+While the chance constraints on the states are violated for only four subsystems, the input constraints always hold.
+The upper two subplots of Fig. \ref{fig:evolution_subsystem_9} show temperature and inputs of subsystem $9$ including the nominal states and inputs and the respective time-varying nominal constraints.
+The constraints on the nominal state and input are active at several instances in time.